psf/pyperf/doc/cli.rst

   ``isolcpus=<cpu list>`` parameter of the Linux kernel.
 Check that ``rcu_nocbs=<cpu list>`` paramater is used to no schedule RCU on isolated CPUs.
+* "Power supply": check that the power cable is plugged.
+If the power cable is unplugged (a laptop running only on a battery), the CPU speed can change when the battery level becomes too low.
 * "Turbo Boost (MSR)": use ``/dev/cpu/N/msr`` to read/write
   the Turbo Boost mode of Intel CPUs
 * "Turbo Boost (intel_pstate driver)": read from/write into